ncatlab/nlab-content/pages/6/6/4/2/2466/content.md

-__Note.__  I was going to go with "The Fruit of Our Purloins", but I reckon this is more succinct.
+__Note.__  I was going to go with "The Fruit Of Our Purloins", but I reckon this is more succinct.
 The way that I normally start an inquiry like this is just to collect a sample of source materials that seem like they belong together.
 Still traveling, so this will be sporadic at first.  ---[[JA]]

-<table align="center" cellpadding="8" style="border:none" width="90%"><td style="border:none">
+<table align="center" cellpadding="6" style="border:none" width="90%"><td style="border:none">

 <p>Now the discovery of ideas as general as these is chiefly the willingness to make a brash or speculative abstraction, in this case supported by the pleasure of purloining words from the philosophers:  "Category" from Aristotle and Kant, "Functor" from Carnap (<i>Logische Syntax der Sprache</i>), and "natural transformation" from then current informal parlance.</p>